TribuneX/knowlege-wiki/macos/shell.md

 ---
-description: Everything I need to know about macOS and my used apps on this platform.
+description: Everything I need to know about the shell on macOS.
 ---

-# macOS
+# shell

 ## Dotfiles